Anaxarchus/gdscript-structs/README.md

 The primary use case for this class is reducing memory usage when using thousands, hundreds of thousands or even millions of objects.
 See [Benchmarks](#benchmarks) for results.

 ### Serialization
-The class extends `Resource`, and is designed to be able to quickly serialize and deserialize your entire collection of objects.
+The class extends `Resource`, and is designed to be able to easily save and load your entire collection of struct instances.

 ## Usage